kennywlino/city-explorer-api/README.md

 ## Change Log

+10-29-2022 -- Added a cache to store movies and weather data to prevent frequent API calls.
 10-27-2022 -- Modularized weather and movie getting functions under separate files in 'modules' folder.
 10-26-2022 -- Added Weatherbit and Movie DB APIs to server.
 10-25-2022 -- Set up server to handle sample weather data.